chilli-axe/mpc-autofill/autofill/readme.md

 ### Specifying a Browser
 By default, the tool will configure a driver for Google Chrome.
 The three major Chromium-based browsers are supported (Chrome, Edge, and Brave), and you can specify which browser should be used to configure the driver with the `--browser` command line argument.

+### Exporting to PDF
+You can optionally export the downloaded images to a PDF which can be uploaded to a card printing site by using the `--exportpdfs` command line argument.
+Once the images are downloaded, press enter and you'll be presented with a few questions.
+If you plan to upload the PDFs to MakePlayingCards, select `yes` when asked about storing the separate faces in their own PDF.
+If you plan to use DriveThruCards, select `no` for that question, and then set the number of cards to include per exported file.
+If using DriveThruCards, be aware that they have a file size upload limit of 1gb, so depending on the file size of the selected images, your order may need to be set to a lower number, like 30 or 40 cards.

 ## Developer Guide
 ### Running the Source Code
 From the base repo directory: